FX4BIZ/FX4BIZ-REST/README.md

 | tag | String | Custom Data. `John Doe bank account EUR` |
 | type | String | **Required.** The category of account. `external bank` |

 As a response to this query, you will receive a json response containing details of the [Account](#account_object) created.
+The unique account_id must be stored and used in your future payments.

 #### <a id="get-accounts-list"></a> Retrieve accounts list ####